KV6014-Group-Project/main-repo/backend/references/backend-plan.md

 Signing:

-- Use HMAC-SHA256 with server secret.
+- Use HMAC-SHA256 with server secret (from core app utilities).
 - Sign the canonicalized YAML (or JSON) of:
   - v, event.id, share.scope, share.eventId, share.shareId, share.promoterId, share.issuedAt
 - Exclude sig from the signed content.

-Validation on backend:
+Validation on backend (using core app YAML helpers and HMAC utilities):

 1. Parse YAML; reject malformed.
 2. Verify v is supported.